 Are bananas high in histamine?
 If you have histamine intolerance, what you eat matters.
 Histamine intolerance is a condition where your body can’t efficiently metabolize histamine, an organic molecule normally found in foods, as well as people without histamine sensitivity or intolerance.
 This is usually due to low levels of diamine oxidase (DAO), the main enzyme that breaks down histamine.
 (6)

 What does this mean for your health?
 If you have histamine intolerance and eat foods high in histamine or foods that trigger histamine release, it can trigger various symptoms that may affect various organ systems and differ from person to person.
-These symptoms can be quite diverse, and include a runny nose, headaches, digestive disturbances, headache, a drop in blood pressure, or hives.
-(7)

 While the symptoms of histamine intolerance are similar to an allergy, histamine intolerance, or histamine sensitivity, isn’t an allergy, but rather a defect in your body’s ability to break down histamine.
 So, histamine stays in your system longer and causes histamine intolerance symptoms.

 Fortunately, dietary changes that reduce your body’s histamine burden can reduce or even eliminate your symptoms.
 This doesn’t mean you’re cured, since you still have an impaired ability to metabolize histamine, but you can control your symptoms.
-Some foods are high in histamine or cause histamine release.
-If you can’t effectively break down histamine, your histamine burden rises, and you experience symptoms.
-Sounds familiar, right?

-Bananas and Histamine: Are They a Safe Food?
+Bananas and Histamine Intolerance: Are They Safe?

 If you enjoy munching on a banana as a snack, is it likely to worsen your histamine intolerance symptoms?
 The banana is one of the most popular fruits, and they have some health benefits.
 They’re an excellent source of complex carbohydrates, a type of complex sugar that provides long-lasting energy to the body.

 Plus, bananas are a good source of other nutrients, including vitamin B6, vitamin C, manganese, dietary fiber, and potassium, a mineral important for fluid balance, heart health, and blood pressure control.
-(8) Bananas are also a good source of tryptophan, which helps produce serotonin in the brain.
+(8)

 However, bananas might not directly cause the mood boost you expect from a serotonin-rich food, since it doesn’t cross the blood-brain barrier.
 (1) Yet bananas contain important nutrients, including vitamin B6, a nutrient your body needs to make serotonin in the brain.